unpoller/unpoller.github.io/documentation/docs/howitworks.md

 ## Overview

 UniFi Poller pulls data from a controller every 30 seconds with an API, and then either
-- posts it to an InfluxDB database, or
+- pushes it to an InfluxDB database, or
-- converts it in to a Prometheus export
+- converts it in to a Prometheus export for pulling

 Once it is in a database, Grafana is used to pull information and display it graphically.